hdShang/arxiv-daily/docs/cs-RO/2025-12-17/papers/251215258v1-vla-an-an-efficient-and-onboard-vision-language-action-framework-for.md

 ---
 layout: default
-title: VLA-AN: An Efficient and Onboard Vision-Language-Action Framework for Aerial Navigation in Complex Environments
+title: "VLA-AN: An Efficient and Onboard Vision-Language-Action Framework for Aerial Navigation in Complex Environments"
 ---

 # VLA-AN: An Efficient and Onboard Vision-Language-Action Framework for Aerial Navigation in Complex Environments